 Botanical Name: Cornus sericea

 This impressive and fast-growing shrub can grow up to 8-12 feet tall with 7-10 feet width.
-It loses leaves in the fall and shows off a joyful thicket of bright red branches.
+It loses leaves in the fall and shows off a joyful thicket of bright red branches in cold weather.
 It can withstand extreme temperatures and soggy soils.

 12. Chocolate Vine